jumphone/www/courses/c01/s01/index.md

 ---

-### Slide 111: Final Segment
+### Slide 111: Final summary
 **Content:**
-Welcome to the final segment of today’s lesson in Programming 1.
-We’ve covered a lot of ground so far, and now, we’re going to wrap up today’s class with a summary and Q&A session.
+In the first lesson in Programming 1, We’ve covered a lot of ground so far, and now, we’re going to summarize the first class.

 ---

-### Slide 112: Quick Recap of What We Covered Today
+### Slide 112: Quick Recap of What We Covered
 **Content:**
-Today, we started with an introduction to the course.
+We started with an introduction to the course.
 You learned about the overall structure of the lessons and what you can expect to achieve by the end of the course.
 Our main focus today was on the foundational concepts of Python programming and getting comfortable with the Linux environment.

 ---

 ### Slide 113: Course Overview
 **Content:**
-- We discussed how this course will guide you through Python programming from scratch, with the help of resources like ChatGPT and other language models.
+- We discussed how this course will guide you through Python programming from scratch, with the help of resources like ChatGPT, deepseek, kimi and other language models.
 - We also emphasized the importance of self-learning and using tools like documentation and online resources to enhance your programming skills.

 ---